Graduation

 How do I apply for graduation and what happens after I apply?

-- Your official request to graduate is submitted to the Registrar's Office.
-The information you provide will be used to communicate with you about any requirements you still need to complete, and about the commencement exercises if you plan to participate.
-Please note that participation in PVCC's commencement ceremony does not denote official certification of a degree or certificate.
-Your graduation is official only after all curriculum requirements have been met and documented by PVCC’s Records Office.
+- Please note that participation in PVCC's commencement ceremony does not denote official certification of a degree or certificate.
+Your graduation is official only after all curriculum requirements have been met and documented by the Registrar’s Office.